Guiding Light Academy is a Private Catholic School with a mission to nurture and develop children in Junior and Senior

 At Guiding Light Academy, our forte is our enriched curriculum that far exceeds the Ontario standard curriculum.
 Our 21st century teaching places a focus on creativity, critical thinking, communication and collaboration.
 Each and every child participates in various activities conducted by professionals from reputable Canadian Institutions as a part of their daily schedule.
 These include physical education, music, dance, gymnastics, drama and elocution

 Our Catholic spiritual guidance program is managed by Lumen Veritatis and the brothers of the Heralds of the Gospel.
 The Academy focuses on developing a deeper love for God, the Holy Eucharist, Our Lady and an all around deeper understanding of the Catholic faith.
-As a Catholic Private School, Guiding Light Academy aims to instill a love of our faith and encourage active participation thought continuous faith formation through exposure to the Word of God and the lives of Saints.
-All students are taught the basics of the importance of prayer in their lives.
+As a Catholic Private School, Guiding Light Academy aims to instill a love of our faith and encourage active participation through continuous faith formation.
+All students are taught the basics of the importance of prayer in their lives through exposure to the Word of God and the lives of Saints.

 At Guiding Light Academy we strive TOWARDS TOMORROW, TODAY.

 Guiding Light Academy will identify and hone the strengths of each child while helping them to imbibe positive values and attitudes thereby shaping your child for success in their future.
-We aim to develop a love for learning, self reliance, self regulation and the ability to interact positively with others by fostering character formation as a way to achieve sound habits of life, building foundations on which the structure of the virtuous life will be built.
+We aim to develop a love for learning, self reliance, self regulation and the ability to interact positively with others by fostering character formation as a way to achieve sound habits of life.
 The academy follows a sequence of virtues to be cultivated at each age: from four to seven, emphasis is placed on simple virtues such as obedience, sincerity and order.
 The practice of patience, perseverance and responsibility are encouraged in the following years.
-As graduation and entry into high school approach, students are encouraged to work on virtues that help them to deal rightly with logical arguments proper to their age.
-Truth, Goodness and Beauty form the constant background to the practice of all these virtues. .
+As graduation and entry into high school approach, students are encouraged to work on virtues that help them to deal effectively with logical arguments appropriate for their age.
+Truth, Goodness and Beauty form the constant background to the practice of all these virtues.

 At Guiding Light Academy we will: